Views of Cape Sounion from the road from Athens

-The dispute between Athena and Poseidon about Athens was just one of their many quarrels; all along the Odyssey Athena helps Ulysses, while Poseidon does his best to hinder his return home; another cause of conflict between the two related to Medusa, a beautiful young girl whom Poseidon raped inside a temple dedicated to Athena; in revenge the goddess turned Medusa into a horrible monster (young women in olden times, as still often occurs in modern society, took the blame for having been raped).
+The dispute between Athena and Poseidon about Athens was just one of their many quarrels; all along the Odyssey Athena helps Ulysses, while Poseidon does his best to hinder his return home; another cause of conflict between the two related to Medusa, a beautiful young girl whom Poseidon raped inside a temple dedicated to Athena; in revenge the goddess turned Medusa into a horrible monster.

-Archaeologists found a kouros, a standing statue of a naked young man right in front of the temple to Poseidon; these statues are typical of early Greek civilization and were usually associated with the worship of Apollo, because the gigantic statue of this god at Delos portrayed him as a kouros.
+Archaeologists found two kouroi, standing statues of a naked young man right in front of the temple to Poseidon; these statues are typical of early Greek civilization and were usually associated with the worship of Apollo, because the gigantic statue of this god at Delos portrayed him as a kouros.

 The sanctuary of Sounion was the site of periodical festivals, probably at the beginning of winter, which involved games.

-The Romans regarded Neptune, Poseidon's Latin counterpart, mainly as a horse god.
-During the Roman Empire sailors sought the protection of Isis, rather than that of Poseidon (you may wish to see the Temple to Isis at Sabratha).
+During the Roman Empire sailors often sought the protection of Isis, rather than that of Poseidon (you may wish to see the Temple to Isis at Sabratha).
 Oceanus, rather than Poseidon, was portrayed with sea creatures in many mosaics of the Late Empire, such as that found near Antioch.

 Rock partridges relaxing at Cape Sounion; perhaps one of them is a reincarnation of Leto, the mother of Apollo and Artemis who was turned into this type of quail so that she could escape from the wrath of Juno